ReThink, ReNew and ReDesign your future with a Master of Design.

 Examine and explore the dynamic and ever-changing nature of design.

-Based in Vancouver, BC, Canada, Emily Carr’s MDes is a two-year, full-time, research-oriented, interdisciplinary degree for creative professionals at the forefront of design.
+Our MDes (Interdisciplinary) program is a two-year, full-time, research-oriented degree for creative professionals at the forefront of design.
 As a graduate, you will be poised to take leadership roles across a diverse range of established and emerging professions.

 ReThink by drawing upon your own knowledge, experience and expertise.
 Push the boundaries and purposes of design by integrating design research methods and approaches within theoretical and experimental frameworks.